Did Elvis fire the Colonel on stage and what happened to him after Elvis died?

 (Image credit: Getty Images)

-What happened to the Colonel who managed Elvis?
+What happened to the Colonel Tom Parker?

 Colonel Parker died in 1997 in Las Vegas after suffering a stroke at 87 years old, outliving Elvis by 20 years.
 At the time of his death, Parker was suffering with diabetes, gout, and various other health problems.

-At the funeral, Elvis' widow Priscilla delivered a eulogy in which she said "Elvis and the Colonel made history together, and the world is richer, better, and far more interesting because of their collaboration.
+At the funeral, Elvis' ex-wife Priscilla delivered a eulogy in which she said "Elvis and the Colonel made history together, and the world is richer, better, and far more interesting because of their collaboration.
 And now I need to locate my wallet, because I noticed there was no ticket booth on the way in here, but I'm sure that the Colonel must have arranged for some toll on the way out."

 Ellie Hutchings

-Ellie is Goodto’s Feature Editor, having joined the team as a Junior Features Writer in 2022, and covers everything from wellbeing for parents to the latest TV and entertainment.
-Ellie has covered all the latest trends in the parenting world, including baby names, parenting hacks, and foodie tips for busy families.
-She has a distinction in MA Magazine Journalism from Nottingham Trent University and a first-class degree in Journalism from Cardiff University, and previously Ellie has worked with BBC Good Food, The Big Issue, and the Nottingham Post, as well as freelancing as an arts and entertainment writer alongside her studies.
+Ellie is GoodtoKnow’s Family News Editor and covers all the latest trends in the parenting world - from relationship advice and baby names to wellbeing and self-care ideas for busy mums.
+Ellie is also an NCTJ-qualified journalist and has a distinction in MA Magazine Journalism from Nottingham Trent University and a first-class degree in Journalism from Cardiff University.
+Previously, Ellie has worked with BBC Good Food, The Big Issue, and the Nottingham Post, as well as freelancing as an arts and entertainment writer alongside her studies.
+When she’s not got her nose in a book, you’ll probably find Ellie jogging around her local park, indulging in an insta-worthy restaurant, or watching Netflix’s newest true crime documentary.